Advanced Warehouse Management

 Tip

-In both views, it is possible to modify the quantities loaded and add boxes if necessary.
+In both views, it is possible to modify the quantities loaded and add packs if necessary.
 However, in order to be able to assign content to the added boxes, one of the following conditions must be met:

-• You can switch between boxes to distribute products as needed.
+- You can switch between boxes to distribute products as needed.

 Info